apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 To measure the number of IOPS HDFS's namenode can handle, we run the same experiment as for Crail.
 The clients issue a ''getFile()'' RPC to the namenode and we vary the number of clients from 1 to 64.
-The following plot show hte number of IOPS relative to the number of clients.
+The following plot shows the number of IOPS relative to the number of clients.
 </p>
 </div>